What to know about sulfa allergies

 Sulfa allergies and sulfite allergies are different.
 While sulfites occur naturally in foodstuffs, sulfa medications do not.

 Understandably, some people who have a sulfa allergy might think that they are allergic to sulfites, too, because the names of the two chemicals are similar.
-Although both sulfa and sulfites can cause allergic reactions, they are two separate allergies and are not related to one another.

 A person will not have to avoid food and drink containing sulfites just because they are sensitive or allergic to sulfa drugs.